 Suction excavators, often referred to as vacuum excavators are designed to create a negative pressure and airflow to transport material, using special suction fans.

-The suction fans are capable of creating an air flow of up to 44,000m3/h, maximum vacuum of 55,000 Pa, driven by an engine driven power take off (PTO).
+The suction fans are capable of creating an air flow of up to 44,000m3/h, a maximum vacuum of 55,000 Pa, driven by an engine driven power take off (PTO).

 The air flow enables the operator to suck liquid and solids up to 250mm in diameter.
 Air tooling can also be used to loosen firmer ground if required.

-The excavated material is then deposited directly into the main storage chamber on board the vehicle, ready for discharging.
+The excavated material is then deposited directly into the main storage chamber on board the vehicle, ready for discharge.
 Smaller particles are caught into two smaller tanks and dust particles in the filter system before the air flushes through the machine.